Hypergraph polynomials and the Bernardi process: The Bernardi process for hypergraphs

 By a \emph{violet Bernardi run} we mean a running of either the (ht:$E$, cut:$V$) Bernardi process or the (ht:$V$, cut:$V$) Bernardi process on some hypertree.

-\begin{lemma} In a violet Bernardi run, if until some moment there is no cycle in the subgraph of traversed edges, then until that moment, \begin{enumerate}[label=(\roman*)] \item at any node $x\in V\cup E$, the edges of the current graph $G$ incident to $x$ that were traversed from the direction of $x$ are consecutive edges in the cyclic order at $x$ (in $G$), covering less than one full turn, and were traversed consecutively. \item at any $x\in V$, those edges of $\bip \HH$ incident to $x$ that have already been current edges, became current edges in a consecutive order compatible with the cyclic order at $x$ (in $\bip \HH$), covering less than one full turn. \end{enumerate} \end{lemma}
+\begin{lemma} In a violet Bernardi run, if until some moment there is no cycle in the subgraph of traversed edges, then until that moment, \begin{enumerate}[label=(\roman*)] \item at any node $x\in V\cup E$, the edges of the current graph $G$ incident to $x$ that were traversed from the direction of $x$ are consecutive edges in the cyclic order at $x$ (in $G$), covering less than one full turn, and were traversed in a consecutive order (edges not incident to $x$ may also have been traversed between the times of these traversals). \item at any $x\in V$, those edges of $\bip \HH$ incident to $x$ that have already been current edges, became current edges in an order compatible with the cyclic order at $x$ (in $\bip \HH$), covering less than one full turn. \end{enumerate} \end{lemma}

 \begin{proof} If $x=e\in E$, then, having arrived at $e$ on an edge $ve$, the Bernardi process next traverses $ev_{G'}^+$ by definition.
 Here $G'$ is the current graph at the time of these traversals.
 If there are any edges of $\bip\HH$ incident to $e$ that fall between $ev$ and $ev_{G'}^+$ in the cyclic order (at $e$ in $\bip\HH$), then they have already been cut at their violet endpoints.
 Hence in any later current graph, if $ev$ and $ev_{G'}^+$ are still present in it, then they are still consecutive.